syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Getting-Started.md

    As the OlapControl is the key for each and every operation, initially you need to serialize the OlapReport and send to client-side in a form of string.

-   When you perform any operation such as drill up/down, filtering, sorting etc., you are required to send OlapReport from the client-side to the service in a de-serialized and updated format.
+   When you perform any operation such as drill up or down, filtering, sorting etc., you are required to send OlapReport from the client-side to the service in a de-serialized and updated format.

    Further operations are carried with updated OlapReports only and you can send the updated OlapReport back to client-side with JSON data in a serialized format again.